 Lotemax is also indicated for the treatment of post-operative inflammation following ocular surgery.

 IMPORTANT SAFETY INFORMATION

-Prolonged use of Lotemax is associated with several warnings and precautions, including glaucoma with optic nerve damage, defects in visual acuity, cataract formation, secondary ocular infections, exacerbation or prolongation of viral ocular infections (including herpes simplex), delay in wound healing and increase in bleb formation.
+Prolonged use of Lotemax is associated with several warnings and precautions, including glaucoma with optic nerve damage, defects in visual acuity and fields of vision, cataract formation, secondary ocular infections, occurrence of perforations in those with diseases causing corneal and scleral thinning, exacerbation or prolongation of viral ocular infections (including herpes simplex), delay in wound healing and increase in bleb formation following cataract surgery.